Corporation for Public Broadcasting: Establishment

-The Corporation for Public Broadcasting was created on November 7, 1967, when U.S. president Lyndon B. Johnson signed the Public Broadcasting Act of 1967 (PBA).

-The new organization initially collaborated with the National Educational Television network (NET)—which would be replaced by the Public Broadcasting Service (PBS).
+The Corporation for Public Broadcasting was created on November 7, 1967, when President Lyndon B. Johnson signed the Public Broadcasting Act of 1967 (PBA).
+The new organization initially collaborated with the National Educational Television network (NET), which would later be replaced by the Public Broadcasting Service (PBS).
 Ward Chamberlin Jr. was the first operating officer.
 On March 27, 1968, it was registered as a nonprofit corporation in the District of Columbia.
-In 1969, the CPB talked to private groups to start PBS, an entity intended by the CPB to circumvent controversies engendered by certain NET public affairs programs that aired in the late 1960s and engendered opposition by politically conservative public figures, potentially threatening the medium's future viability.
-President Nixon was well known for his dislike of PBS and the CPB and wanted to kill the congressional funding for it.
+In 1969, the CPB talked to private groups to start PBS, an entity intended by the CPB to circumvent controversies engendered by certain NET public affairs programs that aired in the late 1960s and which faced criticism from politically conservative public figures, potentially threatening the future viability of PBS, CPB and their collaboration.
+President Nixon was well known for his dislike of PBS and CPB, and wanted to kill congressional funding for them.

 On February 26, 1970, the CPB formed National Public Radio (NPR), a network of public-radio stations that began operating the following year.
 Unlike PBS, NPR produces and distributes programming.
+In 1971, CPB and Ford Foundation formed a news-organizing production company, National Public Affairs Center for Television (NPACT) (originally National Public Affairs Broadcast Center), which supplies news programming for national distribution, with studios and productions based out of WETA-TV in Washington DC.
+In 1972, NPACT was merged into the DC station WETA-TV.